enkidevs/curriculum/python/core/classes-iii/metaclasses.md

 class Meta(type):
   pass
 ```
-However, the `metaclass` keyword argument has to be passed in order to change a class' default `type` metaclass:
+In order to change a class' default `type` metaclass, the `metaclass` keyword argument has to be passed:

 ```python
 class Enki(metaclass=Meta):
   pass